spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/architecture.md

 [auto remediation](https://docs.aws.amazon.com/config/latest/developerguide/setup-autoremediation.html).
 The cluster will then become inaccessible.

-We recommend that you configure custom security group ingress rules to all the cluster profiles that you plan to deploy to secure AWS environments.
+We recommend that you configure custom security group ingress rules to all the cluster profiles that you will be deploy to AWS IaaS on secure environments.

 :::